Cinderella (franchise): Kingdom Hearts series

 Cinderella and Fairy Godmother appear in the first Kingdom Hearts video game.
 A world based on the film, Castle of Dreams, appears in Kingdom Hearts Birth by Sleep, in addition to them two also appearing Jaq, Lucifer, Prince Charming, Lady Tremaine, Anastasia, Drizella and the Grand Duke.
-Fairy Godmother returns in the Kingdom Hearts III DLC Kingdom Hearts III Re Mind.
+Fairy Godmother returns in the Kingdom Hearts III DLC Kingdom Hearts III Re Mind, and in Kingdom Hearts: Melody of Memory.

 Disney Magic Kingdoms

 Cinderella, Prince Charming, Fairy Godmother, Lady Tremaine, Anastasia and Drizella appear as playable characters in the video game Disney Magic Kingdoms.

 Music

 Soundtrack

+There was an original soundtrack album with the film's release in 1950.

-The soundtrack for Cinderella was first released by Walt Disney Records on February 4, 1997 and included a bonus demo.
+The revised soundtrack for Cinderella was first released by Walt Disney Records on February 4, 1997 and included a bonus demo.
 On October 4, 2005 Disney released a special edition of the soundtrack album of Cinderella, for the Platinum Edition DVD release, which includes several demo songs cut from the final film, a new song, and a cover version of "A Dream is a Wish Your Heart Makes".